Header menu logo bristlecone

 let tMin = environment<K> "T[min]"

-// Use in models:
+// Use the environment variable in a model:

-Environment tMin
+let model1 = Environment tMin

 Here, we have defined the minimum temperature (T[min]) as a time-varying (or environment) parameter in Kelvin.
 Unlike Parameter items, T[min] will not be estimated during model-fitting, but will be read from the environmental properties for the appropriate time interval.